Management and Technology (TUM-BWL)

 Language of instruction:

-The language of instruction for this program is either English (English Track) or English and German (German Track).
+The language of instruction for this program is either English (English Track: only specialization in Computer Engineering available) or English and German (German Track).
 The language of instruction for each module is detailed in the course overview.

 Which further expertise and skills will I acquire?